smallwat3r/shopify-webhook-receiver/README.md

 # shopify-flask-webhook-dispatcher

-This app allows to catch and dispatch actions from Shopify webhooks events.
+This app allows to catch Shopify webhooks events and trigger actions.

 ## ⚙️ Set up
-To start the app, first set up a virtual environment and install the needed dependencies.
+To start the app, first set up a virtual environment, activate it and install the needed dependencies.

 ```sh
 $ virtualenv -p python3 venv --no-site-package